-Your gender, sexuality, age or disability should not have any effect on your treatment or access to treatment.
+Your gender, sexuality, age or disability should not affect your treatment or access to treatment.

 Access to Medical Records

-If you are unable to indicate your wishes due to communication difficulties, reasonable steps should be taken to ensure that you can communicate your decision.
+If you cannot indicate your wishes due to communication difficulties, reasonable steps should be taken to ensure that you can communicate your decision.
 This may require steps such as communication aids, the use of an interpreter or the use of a speech and language therapist.

 Simply going to see a doctor can be regarded as implied consent for examination or treatment, whilst consent in hospitals, for an operation, for example, can be obtained orally or in writing.